emqx/emqx-docs/en_US/rule/backend_cassandra.md

 # Ingest Data into Cassandra

+## Install Cassandra Server and Create Keyspace and Tables

-Setup a Cassandra database, and changes the root/password to root/public, taking Mac OSX for instance:
+Setup a Cassandra database, and change the root/password to root/public, taking Mac OSX for instance:

 ```bash
 $ brew install cassandra